nestoru/docker-showcases/README.md

 # docker-showcases
 This is my journey with docker, unleashed.
-Besides the official documentation there are two links that I found useful in learning the bit that I know today abouyt docker: https://github.com/wsargent/docker-cheat-sheet and https://docs.docker.com/articles/dockerfile_best-practices/.
+Besides the official documentation there are two links that I found useful in learning the bit that I know today about docker: https://github.com/wsargent/docker-cheat-sheet and https://docs.docker.com/articles/dockerfile_best-practices/.

 ## What is docker?
-It is a project that provides tools on top of Linux containers (LXC) to allow packaging of application environments in file images which can be run quickly in any host as a container.
-Images can be built my executing ad-hoc commands or by running them from inside a special file called 'dockerfile' using special docker commands although the RUN command literally allows to use any Plain Old Bash (POB) command.
+It is a project that provides tools on top of Linux containers (LXC) to allow packaging of services in file images, storing them in repositories and running them as isolated containers in any host.
+Images can be built by executing ad-hoc commands or by running special docker commands from inside a special file called 'Dockerfile'.
+The RUN command allows to use any Plain Old Bash (POB) command.

+## What should we care?
+Images are a fraction of what a whole OS is so keeping services configuration is lighter than relying on storing a whole VM.

 ## Quick start with docker on Ubuntu
-* let us install docker (these are plain old bash (POB) commands so a simple recipe to install it remotely in any machine should be piece of cake.
+* let us install docker (these are plain old bash (POB) commands so a simple recipe to install it remotely in any machine should be easy and fast to build.

 ```
 $ curl -sSL https://get.docker.com/ | sh